 #5 Kaasu Maalai

-One of the most traditional types bridal jewellery, Kaasu malais are made with gold coins or small mangas strung together to make a beautifully perfect south Indian bridal necklace.
+One of the most traditional types of bridal jewellery, Kaasu malais are made with gold coins or small mangas strung together to make a beautifully perfect south Indian bridal necklace.
 They are also sometimes set with precious stones.
 They are the perfect traditional accompaniment for your muhurtam silk!

 #6 Filigree Jewellery